jm18457/aws-certified-developer-associate-notes/README.md

 - **Task Definitions:** Metadata in JSON form on how to run a Docker Container.
 ENV variables, network information, image name, port binding, memory and cpu.
 - **ECS Service:** Define how many tasks should be run and how they should be run.
 Can be linked to ELB.
 - **ECR:** Private docker image repository.
 Access is controlled through IAM.
-- **ECS Container Agent:** TODO, check ecs.config.
+- **ECS Container Agent:** Included in ECS optimized AMIs, check ecs.config.
 Proably related to non-fargate.
 - **Fargate:** AWS Managed EC2 instances.
 You still create Tasks, Services, Load balancers, Auto scaling etc.
 - **ECS Instance Profile:** ECS Service, ECR Service, Cloudwatch permissions
 - **ECS Task Role:** Allow task to talk to other AWS services (like s3 bucket).